TallKite/linnstrument-firmware/README.md

 *In each synth, you must set the anchor note and frequency appropriately via a .kbm file or somesuch.
 For example, suppose your LinnStrument is set to 4 octaves of 53edo = 213 notes = 2 midi groups.
 And suppose you want the lowest note of group 1 to be A1 = midi note 33.
 That's 3 8ves below A-440, so in the group 1 synth, set midi note 0 (not note 33!) to 55hz.
 Midi note 53 will be 110hz, note 106 will be 220hz, and note 159 will be 440hz.
 159 - 128 = 31, so in the group 2 synth, set midi note 31 to 440hz.*

 *Another example, suppose you want the lowest note of group 2 to be middle-C = midi note 60.
 In the group 2 synth, set midi note 0 (not note 60!) to 261.63hz.
 Note 0 in group 2 is really note 128 of the full 213 notes.
 So an octave below middle-C is 128 - 53 = 75.
 So in the group 1 synth, set midi note 75 to 130.815hz.*

+*All this assumes your synths are MPE-compatible and can handle midi channels independently.
+If not, each group synth must be up to 16 separate synths, each receiving only 1 midi channel.*

 *Midi grouping CCs are sent before locator CCs, so that locator CCs can be filtered out.*